 Over the past year, I read almost fifty books.
-Thanks to college, I probably read more than that.
-With so many great stories, it was difficult to choose one to look back on for 2017.
+Thanks to college, I probably read more than that without realizing it.
+It was difficult to choose a single book to look back on for 2017.
 So, instead, I chose a whole list of them.
-Hollow City (Miss Peregrine’s Peculiar Children, #2) - Ransom Riggs This … Continue reading Books of the Year (2017)
+Hollow City (Miss Peregrine’s Peculiar Children, #2) - Ransom Riggs I … Continue reading Books of the year (2017)